A Beginner’s Guide To Understanding Bonds

 - Think of just two government interest rates — short-and long-term.

-- The Fed lowers or raises the short-term rate when it wants to stimulate or decelerate the economy or restrain inflation.
+- The Fed lowers or raises the short-term interest rate when it wants to stimulate or decelerate the economy or restrain inflation.
 Raising rates tend to dampen future inflation (by slowing the economy) while lowering rates tends to stimulate macroeconomic growth (by making it cheaper to borrow).

 How safe are bonds?